-Table 33.
+Table 29.
 Solid Waste Management: Technical Assistance and Financial Needs summary table.

-ementation Palatina Action Lead Year 1 Year 2 Year 3 Year 4 Year 5 Relative Cost Technical Assistance So lution 1: P Policy/Prog ram Changes Develop an incentive program and/ or an ordinance to prevent the use of Styrofoam and plastic single use food and beverage packaging for "to go" WMA \$ Staff time and funding for code change related costs. items.
-Staff time for education/outreach to the public on the changes.
+Imple ementation n Year Relative Action Lead Year 1 Year 2 Year 3 Year 4 Year 5 Cost Technical Assistance • So lution 1: P olicy/Prog ram Changes Develop an incentive program and/ or an ordinance to prevent the use of Styrofoam and plastic single use food and beverage packaging for "to go" WMA \$ Staff time and funding for code change related costs.
+Staff time for education/outreach to the public on the changes. items. stant time for education, outreach to the public on the changes.
 Expand the recycling program.
-Encourage residents to select products with minimal packaging, utilize WMA \$ Staff time and funding for program development related costs including using the results of the recommended research on recycling markets and options. reusable bags, decline plastic straws, and use refillable water bottles.
-Staff time for education/outreach to the public on the recommendations.
+Encourage residents to select products with minimal packaging, utilize WMA \$ Staff time and funding for program development related costs including using the results of the recommended research on recycling markets and options. reusable bags, decline plastic straws, and use refillable water bottles. · Staff time for education/outreach to the public on the recommendations.
 Install public water refill stations in public areas.
 DPW \$ Staff time and funding for implementation and to interface with private commercial business owners to install water stations on their properties.
 Encourage and provide educational materials on how to compost food scraps at a residential scale.
 WMA \$ Staff time to develop and distribute education and outreach to the public on the recommendations.
-Explore the feasibility of encouraging and / or incentivizing a commercial or other large scale composting facility WMA \$ Staff will need time and funding to host workshops, find a meeting location, prepare a presentation, and prepare and print handouts to further educate participants. where food scraps could be collected and processed.
-Funding for compost bins may be required if the program elects to distribute bins to workshop attendees.
+Explore the feasibility of encouraging and / or incentivizing a commercial or other large scale composting facility WMA Staff will need time and funding to host workshops, find a meeting location, prepare a presentation, and prepare and print handouts to further educate participants. where food scraps could be collected and processed. \$ Funding for compost bins may be required if the program elects to distribute bins to workshop attendees.
 Sponsor or encourage repair and Education/outreach to the public on how to repair and repurpose items. repurposing of items that would otherwise enter the waste stream.
 WMA \$ Funding for repair or provide location for a community repair recurring event so community member can meet and fix items.
 Publicize the Caribbean Green Technology Center's Trash to Treasure Guide and other similar reuse guides.
 WMA \$ Staff time will be need for education and outreach to the public on reuse guides as they are released.
-This process would require staff time to complete a survey or study of current locations and alternative dumpster sites.
-Evaluate waste bin locations and runoff WMA خ Educational materials would need to be developed such as signage to management. \$ In cases where relocation is not possible, design and installation of stormwater BMPs may be necessary to prevent pollution from runoff.
+Evaluate waste bin locations and runoff management.
+WMA \$ This process would require staff time to complete a survey or study of current locations and alternative dumpster sites.
+Educational materials would need to be developed such as signage to indicate any new dumpster locations.